openfiesta/openfiestalab/labguide/residency.md

 </br><br>

-We would like to encourage applicants with special circumstances, to share with us any problems they might be facing in wanting to join our program.
+<p align="justify"> We would like to encourage applicants with special circumstances, to share with us any problems they might be facing in wanting to join our program. </p>

 </br>